upleveled/system-setup/windows.md

     Continue with the steps below if virtualization is not enabled, Enable virtualization in your BIOS or UEFI:

-    1. Press and hold the power button for 5 seconds until your computer completely powers off.
+    1. Restart your computer if it is already started or start it, if not
-    2. Power on your omputer, right when the computer is starting up (Still on the black screen), press repeatedly any of these keys: <kbd>Delete</kbd>, <kbd>Esc</kbd>, <kbd>F1</kbd>, <kbd>F2</kbd>, <kbd>F4</kbd>, <kbd>F10</kbd>, or <kbd>F12</kbd>.
+    2. Right when the computer is starting up (Still on the black screen befor the computer brand logo blashes), press repeatedly any of these keys: <kbd>Delete</kbd>, <kbd>Esc</kbd>, <kbd>F1</kbd>, <kbd>F2</kbd>, <kbd>F4</kbd>, <kbd>F10</kbd>, or <kbd>F12</kbd>.
 Each computer manufacturer uses a different key but it may show a brief message at boot time telling you which one to press.
 If you miss it the first time, restart and try again.
 If you are not able to enter the BIOS via this method, check this [BIOS key lists](https://www.disk-image.com/faq-bootmenu.htm) for different computers or consult your computers manual
     3. Press the key next to any option that says `BIOS Setup` or has `Bios`, `UEFI` in it to open BIOS Setup Utility
     4. Find the virtualization option in the BIOS Setup Utility.
 This can be under the `Configuration`, `Advanced` or `Security` tab, you can only navigate with the `Down`, `Up`, `Left`, or `Right` keys in this mode
     5. Enable virtualization by setting `Disabled` to `Enabled` on the Virtualization option.
 The Virtualization option can be called: `Virtualization Technology`, `SVM(Secure Virtual Machine) Mode`, `AMD-V(AMD Virtualization)`, `AMD SVM`, `Intel VTX(Intel Virtualization Technology)`, `Intel VT-d(Virtualization for Direct-IO)` or `AMD IOMMU(Input/Output Memory Management Unit)` depending on your computer manufacturer